jtrauntvein/cross-platform-build/README.md

 This asynchronous function uses fs.readdir() to read the contents of a directory and to invoke an application defined callback method for each member of the directory.
 It is up to that call-back to call any functions that would create targets associated with those files.
 This function expects structured arguments with the following properties:

 * pick (function<fs.DirEnt>): Specifies any asynchronous (must return a promise or be defined as async) callback that will be invoked for each entry in the process current working directory.
 The directory entry will be passed as a parameter to this function.
-* options (object): Specifies the task options that are passed whenever a makefile module entry point function is executed.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 The following is an example that uses this function to create a make_cdecl task type for every JavaScript file in the current working directory: